 - May only attend Space Camp once as a delegate.

 4-H Camp Counselor-Youth who will be 16 by camp next summer can volunteer to be a summer camp counselor.
 Lafayette County will be working with Iowa County to plan 4-H Camp.
 The youth will spend time at Bethel Horizons, where they will be responsible for youth and will be teaching leadership, respect of nature, meeting new friends, and having a lot of fun in a beautiful outdoor setting.
 As a counselor, you will help supervise campers, coordinate events and provide a positive role model image.
-2020 dates of camp will be June 11-12.
+2021 dates of camp are not known, yet.

 Key Award-The Key Award is given to outstanding 4-H members each year in grades 10-12.
 The Wisconsin Farm Bureau Federation, Rural Insurance Companies, Growmark Inc. and Midwest Livestock Producers sponsor this important leadership award.
 The purpose of the Key Award is to provide special recognition to 4-H members who have shown consistent growth in their 4-H program, who have developed the leadership ability, and who have been helpful members in their club and community.
-2019 Recipients are recognized at the 4-H Recognition Banquet in October, 2020.
 Each recipient will receive a pin and key award certificate mounted in a frame.

 Youth Voting Representatives to 4-H Leaders’ Association– One or two youth are selected to represent 4-H members at 4-H Leaders’ Association meetings.
 The meetings are held the 3rd Sunday of November, February, April, June, August, and September.
 They are held at 6:30 p.m. in Lafayette County Courthouse (Extension foyer), Darlington.
 Your responsibility will be to serve as a voice for 4-H members across Lafayette County.

 4-H Youth Ambassador – We WANT you!!!
 Be a leader and share your skills with younger 4-H members, net-work with other county Ambassadors, and build your resume!
-You will complete the application and interview on November 17th.
+You will complete the application, email it to Lori, and participate in an interview on November 16th.
 Our first meeting will be in December – to plan our year!
-If you are only applying to become an Ambassador, then you do NOT need a letter of recommendation from your 4-H Club Leader.